EnigmaticGiant/DataStructures/README.md

 # DataStructures
-A repository of the data structures and sorting algorithms I've worked on from classes
+A repository of the data structures and sorting algorithms I've worked on from classes (C language)